xuankimtran/docs-1/pages/katalon-studio/docs/shopping-cart-prj.md

           ```
           </details>

-  - **Order and check out a single product using coupon** test case adds a single product to the shopping cart, applies a 50% off coupon, then check out.
+  - The test case: **Order and check out a single product using coupon** adds a single product to the shopping cart, applies a 50% off coupon, then checks out.
 The flow in this test case is as follows:

     1. We use the `loginIntoApplicationWithGlobalVariable` custom keyword to:

         - Open the `http://cms.demo.katalon.com` website with maximized windows.
         - Log in with the username and password defined as the global variables in the execution profile.

-    2. Go to the **Shop** page.
+    2. We go to the **Shop** page.
     3. Next, we use the `applyCouponAndAddToCartWithGlobalVariable` custom keyword to:

         - Add the product to the cart.
 The product is defined as a global variable in the execution profile.